-Golf clubs under the scheme were required to demonstrate to the ACT Government how their capital spending is linked to improved water efficiency outcomes.
+Under the scheme golf clubs were required to demonstrate to the ACT Government how their capital spending is linked to improved water efficiency outcomes.

 Agriculture - Competition Equalisation Payment Scheme

 Under the scheme, eligible ACT irrigators receive a rebate on Water Abstraction Charge incurred in relation to the extraction of non-potable water used in primary production.
 This rebate reduces the cost of non-potable water for ACT irrigators to a level that is no more than that of the NSW irrigators operating in the surrounding region.